cpp-condicional-switch

 Practical Examples

-These examples are intended to show how to use the Switch conditional.
-It does not mean that it is the best way to solve the problems they address.
-Usually, there are better alternatives.
+These examples have the purpose of showing how to use the Switch conditional.
+It does not mean it’s the best way to solve the problem they address.
+Normally, there are better alternatives.